eventide-project/try/README.md

-# telemetry_logger
+# try

-Telemetry logger.
+Attempt an execution, and determine its success

 ## License

-The `telemetry_logger` library is released under the [MIT License](https://github.com/try/blob/master/MIT-License.txt).
+The `try` library is released under the [MIT License](https://github.com/try/blob/master/MIT-License.txt).